Jorge Soler Player Props: Marlins vs. Cardinals

 Jorge Soler At The Plate

-- Soler leads Miami in total hits (72) this season while batting .242 with 37 extra-base hits.
+- Soler leads Miami with 75 hits, batting .248 this season with 39 extra-base hits.

-- Among the qualifying batters in MLB play, his batting average ranks 111th, his on-base percentage ranks 62nd, and he is 12th in the league in slugging.
+- Among the qualified hitters in MLB, his batting average ranks 96th, his on-base percentage ranks 44th, and he is 11th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.